duyphong1204/Logseq/pages/Communication.md

 - [[Communications]]: Ngành truyền thông
 - [[Marketing]]
 - [[Business]]
 - How those things are related.
-I
+Is there anything else?